Last Updated on June 16, 2026 by iMichigan Insurance Editorial Team

 When reporting, include the road name, direction of travel, nearest cross street, and a landmark.
 A quick photo can help identify the exact location.

 Here’s the honest answer: it depends.
 Government immunity rules make many pothole damage claims difficult to win unless you can show the agency had enough time and notice to fix the hazard.
-If your repairs are minor, like a tire and alignment, it may be easier to handle them yourself or through insurance.
+If your repairs are minor, like a tire or an alignment, it may be easier to handle them yourself or through your insurance.

-If the damage is significant (bent wheel, multiple tires, suspension damage), it can be worth pursuing a claim if you can document the pothole clearly and show where and when it happened.
+If the damage is significant (bent wheel, multiple tires, or suspension damage), it may be worth pursuing a claim if you can clearly document the pothole and show where and when it occurred.

 You may be eligible to file a claim with MDOT if a pothole on a state-maintained road damaged your vehicle.
 Keep in mind that claims are commonly denied unless strict requirements are met.